tarunkolla/FISH-Language/README.md

 	   			The reason for this is because we havent created Dynamic Stack Frame to handle environment and runtimestack of each function.
 We handled everything in global stack. </li>
 	  <li> FISH functions expects definition of recent function call first.  <br>
 	   			 Consider the example "sampleFunctions.fish" in this as "SUB" is latest function call the definition of the SUB must be found prior to "ADD" <br>
-	   			The reason for this restriction is due to usage of stack during compile time while forming intermediate code to store the point of function call.</li></ul> </p>
+	   			The reason for this restriction is due to usage of stack during compile time while forming intermediate code to store the point of function call.</li>
+	<li> Functions can take given expressions as arguments bu it is recommend to leave a space between the operand and operators.
+Consider the example of f+1, this recommended to be writen as f + 1.</li></ul> </p>
  </details>
- Functions can take given expressions as arguments bu it is recommend to leave a space between the operand and operators.
-Consider the example of f+1, this recommended to be writen as f + 1.

  <br>